work-wallet/BIClient/README.md

 After refreshing the Power BI model with your data, it is necessary to check and adjust the filters on the reports (otherwise no data may be shown).

-For instance, in the example below it is necessary to change the filters for the `Wallet` and `Checklist`.
+For instance, in the example below it is necessary to change the filter for `Checklist`.

 ![Power BI Filters](Docs/Images/PowerBIFilters.png)